Blois Paleoecology Lab

 Mairin Balisi, postdoctoral scholar, 2018-2022. website.
 Mairin is now the Augustyn Family Curator at the Raymond M. Alf Museum of Paleontology.

 Gio Rapacciuolo, postdoctoral scholar, 2017-2018. website.
-Gio is now Director of Applied Science Programs at NatureServe.
+Gio is now founder and CEO at Elimia.

 Sarah Brown, postdoctoral scholar, 2015-2016. website.
 Sarah is now is a Senior Environmental Scientist at the California Department of Water Resources.